nghiaduy9/web-app/README.md

 #### 2. `/auth/facebook/cb`

-> Callback after authenticating with Facebook
+> Callback after authenticating with Facebook.
+Redirect to `/dashboard` on success, to `/login` on failure.